 For, as I see it, one of the keys to living a good life is to be able to correctly assess any situation, and to take the necessary steps to change it, if necessary.
 So if one does not know the actual situation (whether it’s about oneself, or others), one may be much less motivated to do something about it.

 This post may therefore assist those of you who want to make your lives better by mastering the art of using Law of Attraction.

 I have previously talked about my Core Emotional Energy spectrum/scale and its different levels (N3, N2, N1, P1, P2, P3), meant to describe, roughly, people’s factual negativity-positivity status (which may be very different compared to what the individual himself or herself thinks).

-In some posts I have introduced the concept of CEE (here, here, and here), and in others (here and here) I have started to identify certain characteristics that people have, which “locate” them in a particular place on the spectrum.
+In some posts I have introduced the concept of CEE (here, here, and here), and in others I have started to identify certain characteristics that people have, which “locate” or “place” them in a particular part of the spectrum (here and here).

 What I am doing here today is that I am using many (as opposed to just one or two) characteristics to estimate the overall state of the population.
 Many of these characteristics are not yet presented in any of my posts or articles.
 But my ambition is that these will be discussed in (many) upcoming posts that I will gradually post during 2020.

 Let us start with people who are around 25 years of age.
 This is the time when many people have jobs and are settling down, on some level or other.